microsoft/vscode-docs/docs/extensions/language-support.md

 >**Advanced**
 >
 >You should always return the smallest possible text edits that result in the source code being formatted.
-This is crucial to ensure that markers such as diagnostic results etc. are adjusted corrected and are not being lost.
+This is crucial to ensure that markers such as diagnostic results are adjusted corrected and are not lost.